Contributor biographies

 Cecilie Sachs Olsen

 Cecilie Sachs Olsen is Professor of Art and Society at Oslo Metropolitan University.
 Her work is practice-led and revolves around developing creative methods for urban research and exploring how artistic practice can be used as a framework to analyse and re-imagine urban development, space and politics.
-Cecilie was the chief curator of Oslo Architecture Triennale 2019, which used fiction, art and performance to explore degrowth as alternative social and spatial structures that question the supremacy of economic growth as the basis of contemporary societies.
+Cecilie was the chief curator of Oslo Architecture Triennale 2019, which used fiction, art and performance to explore degrowth as an alternative social and spatial structures that question the supremacy of economic growth as the basis of contemporary societies.
 She is also the co-founder of the urban performance collective zURBS.

 Charlotte Grum